This article was first published on 28 May 2020 and has been updated with additional reporting.

 However, business loans have a place in the business world and provide advantages for companies that can wield it correctly, and in a responsible manner.
 For example, business loans can ease short-term cash flow challenges, allowing business owners to focus on profitable long-term decisions instead.

-Similar to our finance, credit history is important when applying for a business loan.
+Similar to our personal finance, credit history is important when applying for a business loan.
 Lenders prefer borrowers who have already shown a strong track record of having borrowed in the past and making timely repayments.
-A first-time borrower is, unfortunately, not likely to be considered a good borrower.
+A first-time borrower is, unfortunately, not likely to be considered the best kind of borrower.

 Even if you don’t need an urgent loan, 2020 may not be a bad idea to just take up one anyway.
 From now till 31 March 2021, eligible SMEs in Singapore can tap on a government-supported scheme called the Temporary Bridging Loan.
 This government-assisted loan helps Singapore companies get access to working capital at a low cost to ease their short-term cashflow challenges.

 Even though it’s a collateral-free loan, interest rates are exceptionally low because of the government support – at potentially 3% or less.
 This is an excellent time for businesses to build up their credit history at a low cost.
-Being seen as a good borrower allows them to gain more easily access to future liquidity.
+Being seen as a good borrower allows your business to gain access to future liquidity more easily.

 #3 Work-From-Home Vs Office

 While there have been discussions in the past about remote working, this has never been adopted widely in Singapore until circuit breaker.
-Since then, most companies, which were previously not comfortable with letting employees work from home, had no choice but to adopt it.
+Since then, most companies, which may have been uncomfortable with letting employees work from home, had no choice but to adopt it.

-As a business owner, if you are in a position to continue allowing your employees to work-from-home, it might be worth considering to allow this to continue.
-For a start, there is tighter rules governing safe distance measures for offices in the future, so returning to the office is not going to be pleasant for many employees.
+As a business owner, if you are in a position to continue allowing your employees to work-from-home, it might be worth considering it.
+For a start, there is tighter rules governing safe distance measures for offices in the today, so returning to the office is not going to be pleasant for many employees.
+At the same time, employers will have to ensure safe distancing procedures are in place and that they are upheld in the office.

-Furthermore, if your employees have already adopted good work-from-home habits, getting them to return to the office may result in lost productivity.
+Furthermore, if your employees have already adopted good work-from-home habits, getting them to return to the office may be counterproductive.

 #4 Reconsider What Your Ideal Office Looks Like

-Depending on your decision on whether or not you would allow your employees to work-from-home, this will have an effect on what’s the ideal office for the future.
+Depending on your decision to allow your employees to work-from-home, or not, this will have an effect on what’s the ideal office for the future.

 For example, some companies that previously intended to expand their team, may no longer find it necessary to get a bigger office space, if they are looking to adopt a partial work-from-home arrangement.